almende/eve/java_overview.md

 Its methods will be exposed via JSON-RPC.
 Agents themselves are stateless, and it is possible to have multiple instances of the same agent running simultaneously in the cloud.
-An agent can store its state in a context, which offers a simple key/value storage.
+An agent can persist data in its state, which offers a simple key/value storage.

 The agents are explained in detail on the page